rontarrant/gtkDcoding/docs/_posts/2019-10-04-0076-nodes-iii-noodles-and-mouse-clicks.md

 ---

-# 0076: Cairo XI – Noodles and Mouse Clicks
+# 0076: Nodes-n-noodles III – Noodles and Mouse Clicks

 We’re up to step three as we work towards drawing a noodle with the mouse.